Han chauvinism: Tibetans

-Since 1950, controversy has existed due to the view that Tibet was historically a feudal region which practiced serfdom/slavery and that this only changed due to communist influence in the region in order to liberate the Tibetans.
+Since the annexation of Tibet by the People's Republic of China, controversy has existed because of the view that Tibet was historically a feudal region that practiced serfdom until communist influence in the region liberated the Tibetans.
+Some academics have described relations with Tibetans as a form of Han settler colonialism.

 Xinjiang

-Since 1758, the region of Xinjiang have had issues with government policy, which further extended to ethnic relations.
-Han and Hui people often live closer to Uighurs and stereotypes were developed.
+Since 1758, the region of Xinjiang has issues with government policy, which further extend to ethnic relations.
+Han and Hui people often live closer to Uyghurs, and stereotypes were developed.

 Mongols

-Mongols have been perceived to be better integrated into the society than that of Uyghurs and Tibetans.
+Mongols have been perceived to be better integrated into society than Uyghurs and Tibetans.
 However, there were ethnic tensions and stereotypes.

 Relationship to Chinese nationalism

-Han nationalism and Chinese nationalism (as well as Han Chinese chauvinism and Chinese chauvinism) are different in terms of ideology, with the latter frequently focusing on a more multi-ethnic form of nationalism.
-There were a significant and large group of proponents of a multi-ethnic form of Chinese nationalism along with other scholars as well.
+Han nationalism and Chinese nationalism (as well as Han Chinese chauvinism or Chinese chauvinism) are different in terms of ideology, with the latter frequently focusing on a more multiethnic form of nationalism.
+There were a significant and large group of proponents of a multiethnic form of Chinese nationalism along with other scholars as well.

 The multifaceted image of Han Chinese nationalism further developed during the buildup to modern Chinese statehood.
 Han Chinese nationalism also played a part in World War II, when the Second Sino-Japanese War occurred, where the Han Chinese people frequently suffered, and fought, against the Japanese.